EM1805/causal-safety-engine/README.md

 ## Overview

-**Causal Safety Engine** is an industrial-grade engine for causal discovery and **certification of reliable insights**, designed for enterprise environments, regulated AI systems, and deep-tech startups that require:
+**Causal Safety Engine** is an industrial-grade engine for causal discovery and **certification of reliable insights**, designed primarily as a safety layer for enterprise environments, regulated AI systems, and deep-tech startups that require:

 - causality (not correlation)
 - robustness